Variation of extremal length functions on Teichmuller space: Abstract

 \section{Abstract}

-Extremal length is an important conformal invariant on Riemann surface which is closely related to the geometry of Teichm\"uller metric.
+Extremal length is an important conformal invariant on Riemann surface.
+It is closely related to the geometry of Teichm\"uller metric on Teichm\"uller space.
 By identifying extremal length functions with energy of harmonic maps from Riemann surfaces to $\mathbb{R}$-trees, we study the second variation of extremal length functions along Weil-Petersson geodesics.
-We show that the extremal length of any simple closed curve is a strictly pluri-subharmonic function on Teichm\"uller space.
+We show that the extremal length of any measured foliation is a pluri-subharmonic function on Teichm\"uller space.

 AMS Mathematics Subject Classification: 32G15 ; 30F30 ; 30F60.